PrashantDhavale/AGL/README.md

     1) Set the PeopleWithPets.WebAPI as the Startup project
     2) IMPORTANT: Open launch properties and set the App URL to http://localhost:5000/

+    NOTE: On the local settings the WebAPI should execute on port 5000.
+          If you choose any other port, then you need to open up the PeopleWithPets.WebUI\src\environments\environment.*.ts files and
+          set the peopleWithPetsAPI value to use the port of your choice

 # Executing the application

   Execution is 2 parts